-Dealings for discretionary clients by fund managers connected with an offeror, unless they are exempt fund managers, may be relevant (see Rule 21.6).
+Dealings by discretionary fund managers and principal traders which are connected with an offeror will be treated in accordance with Rule 21.6.

 9. Offer period

 References to the offer period in this Rule 24 are to the time during which the offeree company is in an offer period, irrespective of whether the offeror was contemplating an offer when the offer period commenced.